irperez/Cubico/README.md

 Length, Temperature, Mass, Area, Volume, Time, Speed, Force, Momentum, Power, Energy, Plane Angle, Fluid Volume

 ## Accuracy & Precision
 The accuracy of unit conversions is one of the missions for this library.
-From my experience, a lot of the unit converters out there are not precise, especially when scientific precision is needed.
+From experience, a lot of the unit converters out there are not precise, especially when scientific precision is needed.
 Since using double precision is not precise by definition, it becomes very hard to come up with unit conversions that are precise.
 This library has come up with approximately 2000 unit tests, each testing a conversion with various test scenarios.

 ## License
 Copyright 2012-2013.

-This software is licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except for what is in compliance with the License.
+This software is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except for what is in compliance with the License.

 You may obtain a copy of this license at